mlimwxxnn/Deep-Communication-Learning/README.md

     $ python train.py
     ```

-2. Train DenseNet-121 with DCL on dataset CIFAR-100
+2. Train DenseNet-121 by Independent Learning on dataset CIFAR-100
     The steps are almost the same as above, except that you need to change
     `is_communicate = True` to `is_communicate = False`.
-The logs of the program runs will be saved in the [logs](logs) folder.
+The logs of the training process will be saved in the [logs](logs) folder.

 ## Result